archanamehta/MLOps-Databricks-Labs/README.md

 ## Summary of the Execution Steps
     * Create Resource Group
-    * Create Data Bricks
-    * Launch Azure DataBricks WorkSpace
+    * Create Data Bricks and Launch Azure DataBricks WorkSpace
-    * Import NoteBooks
+    * Import Python NoteBooks within Azure DataBricks WorkSpace under Users
     * Connect Databricks to Azure DevOPS Pipeline
         - Click User Settings
-        - Generate Token
-        - Save the Token
+        - Generate and Save the Azure Databricks Token
         - Click Git Integration and select "Azure DevOps Services" as Git Provider and Save the changes
         - Each Notebook is synced with GitHub by the following:
             - Open "Train" Notbook , click on "Revision History" , then click Git:Synced , select "Link" Button and provide Path in Git                 Repo as : notebooks/train.py